tanay6june/noodels/ingrediants.md

-you will need noodels,some vegetables,and masala which comes with it,water which is boiling
+you will need noodels,some vegetables,and masala which comes with it,water which is boiling.